 The basic idea of Qasida was to make a font that really looks like the kind of casual, pleasant, attention-grabbing one-off Arabic nib lettering one would see on a classic play bill in Cairo, a magazine in Abu Dhabi, a cartoon in Marrakesh, a kids’ book cover in Tehran, a comic book in Beirut, a toy package in Koweit or a shawarma shack sign in Amman.
 The design took on its own life from there, with the tool dictating the connectivity and loopy ornamentation.
 The inside of an Arabic lettering artist’s head is a wondrous and creative place.

 And we’re very pleased with the results.
-This font has enough appeal and power to invert the global pairing question.
-One asks which Latin font plays well with Qasida, instead of the other way around.
+This font has enough appeal to invert the global pairing question.
+One asks which Latin face plays well with Qasida, instead of the other way around.
 The expert answer to that is any fat face or script with pronouncedly thick thicks and thin thins.
 Try it alongside Memoriam, Normandia, Quirkwood or Ratio Modern Extra Bold.

 From $30 USD